hpc/pavilion2/docs/README.txt

 pvjobs - show what jobs are present on Moab systems.

-Outstanding Issues:
+Outstanding Items:
 ------------------

 Interested in collaborating?
-Listed here are a number of issues/features that need development work.
+Fresh ideas, code improvements, new plugins, etc. are welcome.

 1. Elegant way to handle building binaries on-the-fly with various libs/compilers and then create a unique name to differentiate between these variations.

-2. Handle Node/PE combinations using a range and step of values in addtion to just the comma separated list of numbers supported now.
+2. Handle Node/PE combinations using a range and step of values in addtion to just the comma separated list of numbers that are supported now.

 3. The Slurm scheduler job handling code needs to be developed, a skeleton exists.